Actors and behaviors

 Try playing around with changing other properties!

-You can find a list of all properties available on actors here
+You can find a list of all behavior properties available on actors here.